 7. It can be a savings vehicle for medium- and long-term goals.

 Historically, managed funds have out-performed the returns that are provided by typical bank accounts, including time-deposit accounts.
 Of course, there is a trade-off.
 Banks offer relatively safe way through deposit accounts, but it also has really low possible income.
-I have checked around, and it was hard to find more than 0.50% annual interest rate in savings account.

 The above table is not based on any particular fund.
 The data are my personal estimates on a really good year.
 During market slowdown, some or even all of the above will experience not only lower expected returns but even possibly capital loss.

 Diversification means that you invest in a variety of assets and types of funds.
 Its main purpose is to lower your overall exposure to risks.
 In managed funds, there are so many different types of diversification that you can choose from.